-Bank Ha’poalim and the Leading International Rating Agencies:
+Bank Hapoalim and the Leading International Rating Agencies:

-Moody’s at (A2); Standard & Poor’s at (A-), and (A) by Fitch Ratings.
-In Israel, the Bank is rated by Standard & Poor’s Ma’alot (Ma’alot) at (AAA), and by Midroog (a subsidiary of Moody’s) at (Aaa).
+Moody’s at (A2); Standard & Poor’s at (A), and (A) by Fitch Ratings.
+In Israel, the Bank is rated by Standard & Poor’s Ma’alot at (AAA), and by Midroog (a subsidiary of Moody’s) at (Aaa).

-The Bank Group is active in Israel in all areas of banking and interfaces with the capital markets, through three central divisions – the Corporate Division, the Retail Division and the International Financial Markets and Banking Division.
+The Bank Group is active in Israel in various areas of banking and interfaces with the capital markets, through three central divisions – the Corporate Division, the Retail Division and the International Financial Markets and Banking Division.

-The Financial Markets and International Banking Division coordinates the Bank Group’s operations in most areas of the capital markets, in Israel and abroad, including brokerage services, securities custodianship, currency and derivatives trading services, research and advice, services to financial asset managers, portfolio management, investment banking, underwriting and security issuance management.
+The International Financial Markets and Banking Division coordinates the Bank Group’s operations in most areas of the capital markets, in Israel and abroad, including brokerage services, securities custodianship, currency and derivatives trading services, research and advice, services to financial asset managers, portfolio management, investment banking, underwriting and security issuance management.

-The Bank Group’s operations in the capital markets focus on providing brokerage services for trading in securities, securities custodianship, trading in currencies and derivatives, research and advice, services for financial asset managers, investment portfolio management, investment banking, underwriting, and security issuance management.
+Besides banking, the Bank Group is involved in interfacing operations, mainly in the capital markets, which is reflected, inter alia, in providing brokerage services for trading in securities, securities custodianship, trading in currencies and derivatives, research and advice, services for financial asset managers, investment portfolio management, investment banking, underwriting, and security issuance management.